jbarbaro/RCourse/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a1f92e28d6
 ## What is a dataframe

-> An data frame is a list of equal length vectors that supports both homogeneous and heterogeneous data.
+> A data frame is a list of equal length vectors that supports both homogeneous and heterogeneous data.

-Preforming meaningful analysis can only be done through the effective maipulation of data.
-The structuring and storing of data is the first step in this process.

-In this lesson we will look at the most commonly used method of storing data in R: `data frames`.
-Data frames allow you to store heterogenous data in a matrix form.
-In R each column represents its own vector, by combining vectors into a list we effectively create a data frame.
+In data storage, each row represents a unique instance and each column represents a unique variable.

+Data frames are able to store data of different types (numeric, character, boolean) across rows.
+While data in each column needs to be of the same type.

+`R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
+This means that a data frame is actually a list of vectors combined to form a table of information.
+This knowledge will be important when it comes to data manipulating.

 *** =instructions
 - Check out the structure of `movie_selection`.